Mother of Texas 'affluenza' teen posts bond, set for Tuesday release

 Tonya Couch needs to be placed under electronic monitoring as a condition of her release, Sheriff Dee Anderson said.

-The affluenza diagnosis, which is not recognized by the American Psychiatric Association, was widely ridiculed.
+The affluenza diagnosis, which is not recognised by the American Psychiatric Association, was widely ridiculed.

 On Monday, Judge Wayne Salvant imposed conditions on a release on bond that included the electronic monitor, drug testing and reporting weekly to authorities.